dfinity/interface-spec/spec/index.md

 For this endpoint, the user performs a GET request, and receives a CBOR (see [CBOR](#cbor)) value with the following fields.
 The IC may include additional implementation-specific fields.

+-   `ic_api_version` (string, mandatory): Identifies the interface version supported, i.e. the version of the present document that the Internet Computer aims to support, e.g. `0.8.1`.
+The implementation may also return `unversioned` to indicate that it does *not* comply to a particular version, e.g. in between releases.

 -   `impl_version` (string, optional): The precise git revision of the Internet Computer Protocol implementation

 -   `root_key` (blob, optional): The public key (a DER-encoded BLS key) of the root key of this instance of the Internet Computer Protocol.
 This *must* be present in short-lived development instances, to allow the agent to fetch the public key.
 For the Internet Computer, agents must have an independent trustworthy source for this data, and must not be tempted to fetch it from this insecure location.